ndriqim-lahu/E-KIOSKA/README.md

    git clone https://github.com/ndriqimlahu/e-kioska.git
    ```
 2. Open the repo folder with your IDE or Code Editor.
-3. After that you can run and explore this software by clicking the `Main.java` file.
+3. After that you can run and explore this software application by clicking the `Main.java` file.

 <!-- USAGE -->